-As with anything, knowing the basics about Java is the best place to start.
-This is something you can start straight away – studying the basics online is a huge help to kick-starting your Java programming.
+As with anything, knowing the basics of Java programming is the place to start.
+This is something you can start immediately before getting going with coding – studying the basics online is a huge help in kick-starting your Java programming journey.
 Like many things, it can be a bit overwhelming at the start.
-If you are a complete beginner, code can look like gibberish.
-Bear in mind, though, everyone starts out at the same point.
+If you are a complete beginner, code can look like gibberish, so make sure you understand the principles and purposes of Java before you try coding in it.
+We have a great Java introduction to help you with this.
+Bear in mind, though, that everyone starts out at the same point.
 If you persevere, you can do it!
 Here’s a good resource for beginners to check out.

 To use the old cliché, practice makes perfect.
-If you don’t want to study or practice, you won’t become a successful Java programmer.
-Luckily, you can practice Java programming from home without the need for any fancy software or facilities, so the best thing to do is get started once you’ve come to grips with the basics.
-How do you get started?
+If you don’t study or practice, you won’t become a successful Java programmer.
+Luckily, you can practice Java programming from home without needing specialist software or facilities, so the best thing to do is get started once you’ve got to grips with the basics.

 Set Your Algorithm Carefully